groovy-tutorial/groovy-tutorial/book/parts/50_Objects/01_Expando.md

 ---
 title:	Expando
+status:	in-progress
 description:	The Expando class lets you create objects on the fly.
 ...
 In the example below the `monster` variable is dynamically assigned a set of fields and methods (through the use of closures).

 ```
 def monster = new Expando()